 - A premium feel without the thickness of the Flex

-At $48, it’s priced reasonably given how well it performs.
+At $48, it’s priced reasonably given its features (including magnets) and how well it performs.

 That said, if your priority is absolute maximum clamp strength or the thinnest possible collar, the Flex is still the better choice.
 But if you want something extremely secure, lighter in feel, and easier to live with day to day, the Metal is one of the strongest all-around options in the Lock-Jaw lineup.